AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/compatibility-issues.md

 :::caution

-Please note that on Android 10 and later devices, the 'manual' HTTP proxy mode is no longer supported.
+On Android 10 and later, the 'manual' HTTP proxy mode is no longer supported.

 :::